Can Passengers Be Charged when a Driver Is Pulled Over for DUI?

 Underage Drinking

 In situations where a driver is pulled over for a DUI, and the passengers are underage and drunk, the passengers can be charged with underage drinking.
-In Colorado, a minor convicted of underage drinking is likely to face the following consequences:
+In accordance with Colorado cannabis and underage laws, a minor convicted of underage drinking is likely to face the following consequences:

 • First Conviction: Fine of less than $250, driver’s license suspended for three months